 Over the last couple of years, I’ve heard several people start to question how well Saxon will prepare their kids for college entrance exams.
 This was not a sentiment you’d have heard just a decade ago.
 But overnight, it seems, some doubt appeared.
 There were suddenly people who had been devoted Saxon users who were suddenly jumping ship to go to other curriculums.
 So, what gives?
 Why the change?

-Well, in 2015 a revamp of the Math portion of the SAT meant a lot of things changed.
+In 2015 a revamp of the Math portion of the test meant a lot of things changed for Saxon and the SAT.
 Mind you, colleges weren’t necessarily changing what they were teaching.
 But the focus of the test did change.
 And that sent some people scrambling to change along with it.

 As the college entrance cheating scandal has shown us, acceptance into certain schools is viewed by some people as a pinnacle achievement in a young person’s life.
 So of course with the change in the math portion of the test, people started to question what their kids or students needed to do to score well on the test.
 In fact, at least one entire curriculum has been developed specifically to achieve success on the test.
 It already has a reputation for producing excellent results on the SAT that, in many cases, I’m sure it delivers on.